Update: The story has been revised with information on the 2026 CX-5, and additional hybrid model details.

 3. Increased Cargo Space

-Cargo area height increases by 32 mm (1.3 in) when the seats are down, while the lift-in height is reduced by 18 mm (0.7 in).
-These changes create a flatter floor and greater cargo height, making it easier to load even bulky items.
+These changes create a flatter floor and greater cargo height, and make it easier to load even bulky items.

 4. 15.6-inch Display & Google Gemini